- Crab Corner

 "When I think of the East Coast and want the best Maryland crab I can find, this is the spot to go.
 The hard-shell blue crabs are flown in daily.
 When I go, I am good for at least a dozen.
 Get ready to work for your meal; it's a lot of work, but for a lot of reward."

-"The restaurant has an interesting décor, a very laid back, old school theme with two gentlemen who sing songs from Frank Sinatra's days.
-I love this pommodoro fresco; it has chopped tomatoes, basil, mixed with garlic and olives.
-It's light even though it’s about a pound of pasta.
-Come in before 10 p.m., so you can enjoy the live music and a taste of what Las Vegas was."Chef Saipin Chutima
+"Casa di Amore has a very laid back, old-school feel.
+Two gentlemen sing the standards of Frank Sinatra days.
+I love their pomodoro fresco, with chopped tomatoes, basil, mixed with garlic and olives; this dish is light even though it’s about a pound of pasta.
+They are open very late from 5pm to 5am, with an amazing staff, that have history to tell about the restaurant.
+I would recommend coming in before 10pm so you can enjoy the live music and a taste of what Las Vegas was."Chef Saipin Chutima

 "Even with so many choices for authentic bánh mì sandwiches, I love Mr. Sandwich, the sister restaurant to Hue Thai, where they also get their homemade bread from.
 I go for #36 with charbroiled pork or #38 with charbroiled chicken and get mine loaded with pickled carrots, cilantro, cucumber, daikon and jalapeños (extra spicy for me).
 I also love a few squirts of the hoisin and hot sauce, making for a sweet, sour and spicy taste."Chef Catherine Pawelek

 "Being from California, I believe nobody can ever go wrong with In-N-Out.
 It’s one of my after-work meals that returns all the memories you had of California, from the birth of my daughters to the first time I came from Thailand.
 I like my cheeseburger with both kinds of onions and extra tomatoes.
 "Chef Saipin Chutima